 - 1.10 Regular periodic or rolling quality reviews of all authorised medicinal products, including export only products, should be conducted with the objective of verifying the consistency of the existing process, the appropriateness of current specifications for both starting materials and finished product, to highlight any trends and to identify product and process improvements.
-Such reviews should normally be conducted and documented annually, taking into account previous reviews, and should include at least: - (i) A review of starting materials including packaging materials used in the product, especially those from new sources and in particular the review of supply chain traceability of active substances.

-- (ii) A review of critical in-process controls and finished product results. - (iii) A review of all batches that failed to meet established specification(s) and their investigation. - (iv) A review of all significant deviations or non-conformances, their related investigations, and the effectiveness of resultant corrective and preventive actions taken. - (v) A review of all changes carried out to the processes or analytical methods. - (vi) A review of Marketing Authorisation variations submitted, granted or refused, including those for third country (export only) dossiers. - (vii) A review of the results of the stability monitoring programme and any adverse trends. - (viii) A review of all quality-related returns, complaints and recalls and the investigations performed at the time. - (ix) A review of adequacy of any other previous product process or equipment corrective actions. - (x) For new marketing authorisations and variations to marketing authorisations, a review of post-marketing commitments. - (xi) The qualification status of relevant equipment and utilities, e.g. HVAC, water, compressed gases, etc. - (xii) A review of any contractual arrangements as defined in Chapter 7 to ensure that they are up to date. - 1.11 The manufacturer and, where different, marketing authorisation holder should evaluate the results of the review and an assessment made as to whether corrective and preventive action or any revalidation should be undertaken, under the Pharmaceutical Quality System.
+Such reviews should normally be conducted and documented annually, taking into account previous reviews, and should include at least: - A review of starting materials including packaging materials used in the product, especially those from new sources and in particular the review of supply chain traceability of active substances; - (ii) A review of critical in-process controls and finished product results; - (iii) A review of all batches that failed to meet established specification(s) and their investigation; - (iv) A review of all significant deviations or non-conformances, their related investigations, and the effectiveness of resultant corrective and preventive actions taken; - (v) A review of all changes carried out to the processes or analytical methods; - (vi) A review of Marketing Authorisation variations submitted, granted or refused, including those for third country (export only) dossiers; - (vii) A review of the results of the stability monitoring programme and any adverse trends; - (viii) A review of all quality-related returns, complaints and recalls and the investigations performed at the time; - (ix) A review of adequacy of any other previous product process or equipment corrective actions; - (x) For new Marketing Authorisations and variations to Marketing Authorisations, a review of post-marketing commitments; - (xi) The qualification status of relevant equipment and utilities, e.g. HVAC, water, compressed gases, etc; - (xii) A review of any contractual arrangements as defined in Chapter 7 to ensure that they are up to date. - 1.11 The manufacturer and, where different, Marketing Authorisation holder should evaluate the results of the review and an assessment made as to whether corrective and preventive action or any revalidation should be undertaken, under the Pharmaceutical Quality System.
 There should be management procedures for the ongoing management and review of these actions and the effectiveness of these procedures verified during self-inspection.
 Quality reviews may be grouped by product type, e.g. solid dosage forms, liquid dosage forms, sterile products, etc. where scientifically justified.
-Where the marketing authorisation holder is not the manufacturer, there should be a technical agreement in place between the various parties that defines their respective responsibilities in producing the product quality review.